Yuyz0112/syncit/docs/design.md

 ## Remote Control

-The remote control was implemented on the base of screen sharing.
-During screen sharing, we already rebuild the snapshot at the target as a sandboxed view.
-When remote control was enabled, Syncit will listen to the interactions at the target side and transfer them to the source.
+The remote control is implemented on the base of screen sharing.
+During screen sharing, we've already rebuilt the snapshot at the target as a sandboxed view.
+When remote control is enabled, Syncit will listen to the interactions at the target side and transfer them to the source.

 Syncit maintains a DOM map between the source and the target, so we can simply transfer a serializable data like `{ action: 'click', id: 1 }` to the source, and it will know which DOM element was clicked.